-T 1 Improving the teaching and provision in EYFS TA and Nursery Nurse Used for Interventions including covid recovery interventions.
-Continued investment in EYFS, (see outdoor learning area development in 2021-22).
-Interventions for pupil premium children have proved effective in narrowing the gap for EYFS children.
-Interventions to be allocated through pupil progress Learning walks will show enhanced provision.
-Assessment, formative and summative will show good progress.
-The EYFS lead will show through pupil assessment data how the gap is narrowing Kim Goodwin Kim Goodwin December 2021 December 2021 C. For children to be KS1 and phonic check ready.
+C. For children to be KS1 and phonic check ready.
 Read Write Inc training for EYFS and and KS1 54% Good Level of Development in summer 2021, although statutory assessment did not take place teacher assessment shows that the pupil premium children in year 1 this year are not adequately prepared for the phonic check in June 2022.
-Covid recovery interventions will be allocated to vulnerable children Read write Inc development days Read Write Inc lead to have a morning of leadership time to carry out tasks Read Write Inc lead to Hayley Nugent December 2021 E. For children who are both SEND and pupil premium to make 'good' progress.
-Targeted Interventions bespoke to the individual needs of children including covid recovery interventions (see Children who fall into both the SEND and Pupil Premium group are less likely to be working at Age Appropriate Levels.
-Monitoring of Interventions with pupil progress data, i.e. assessment at the beginning of the intervention and assessment data at the end of the Intervention.
-Patrick Fenwick December 2021
+Covid recovery interventions will be allocated to vulnerable children Read write Inc development days Read Write Inc lead to have a morning of leadership time to carry out tasks Read Write Inc lead to assess regularly.
+Read write Inc observations and Master Classes.
+Hayley Nugent 50% of the pupil premium cohort achieved the pass standard in the phonic check.
+The three children that didn't pass are also SEND children who have interventions planned for 2022-23.
+E. For children who are both SEND and pupil premium to make 'good' progress.
+Targeted Interventions bespoke to the individual needs of children including covid recovery interventions (see plan).
+Children who fall into both the SEND and Pupil Premium group are less likely to be working at Age Appropriate Levels.
+Monitoring of Inter- ventions with pupil progress data, i.e. as- sessment at the begin- ning of the interven- tion and assessment data at the end of the Intervention.
+Patrick Fenwick Pupil progress data for SEND/PP children included targets co- constructed by parents show that the children are making at least expected progress.

 G. The gap in attainment will be narrowed during Key Stage 1.
 Targeted Interventions bespoke to the individual needs of children including covid recovery interventions.
-Daily Read Write Inc Pupil Progress data shows clearly that there is an attainment gap between Pupil Premium children and their peers, this is particularly marked in writing and maths.
-Emma Hill Decei mber 2021 H. Year 4 pupil premium children will pass the times table test Times-table Rock-stars daily.
+Daily Read Write Inc Read Write Inc catch up 1-1 Intervention.
+Maths recovery Intervention/Writing Intervention.
+Pupil Progress data shows clearly that there is an attainment gap between Pupil Premium children and their peers, this is particularly marked in writing and maths.
+Monitoring of Inter- ventions with pupil progress data, i.e. as- sessment at the begin- ning of the interven- tion and assessment data at the end of the Intervention.
+Emma Hill The results in mathematics at statutory assessment was pleasing for pupil premium children - better than expected progress for one child moving from Met to Greater Depth standard and two children moving from WTS to Met.
+H. Year 4 pupil premium children will pass the times table test Times-table Rock- stars daily.
 Intervention for PP children at risk of not passing the test.
-Teacher assessment shows that we have a high number of PP children that are not ready for the times table test, data will be updated in December ventions with pupil progress data, i.e. assessment at the beginning of the interven Patrick Fenwick Emma Hill December 2021 Read Write In nc development days and tr Teaching at Salaries £30,00 £6,120 £36,1 2 v.
-Targeted su v.
-Targeted support Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-Staff le ad When will you review implementation?
+Use of HLTA/TA for covid recovery times table inter- vention Teacher assessment shows that we have a high number of PP children that are not ready for the times table test, data will be updated in December 2021 Monitoring of Inter- ventions with pupil progress data, i.e. as- sessment at the begin- ning of the interven- tion and assessment data at the end of the Intervention.
+Patrick Fenwick Emma Hill Amy Davies Although there is no threshold mark for the times tables test 83% of the year 4 pupil premium cohort achieved a score of 80% or above.